For students

 Productivity check

 Practice at the time of day when you are most productive.
-That may be early morning, late at night, or anything in between.
-You know your body's clock best — use it.
+That may be early in the morning, late at night, or anything in between.
+You know your body's clock best.

 #7